nmalamug/2024-mini/assignment/exercise01.md

 1. what are the "max_bright" and "min_bright" values you found?

-We found min_bright is 500 under a full-brightness phone flashlight.
+We set min_bright to 500 for 0% duty cycle under a full-brightness phone flashlight.

-max_bright is 51000 when the photoresistor is covered.
+max_bright was set to 51000 so that the LED turns off when the photoresistor is covered.

 ## Notes